 Fig. 3.
-Achievable gain by using the optimal cross-layer coding strategy versus a pure channel coding $(R_E=1)$ strategy as a function of N. All curves were generated using $m=\hat{m}=100,\,\epsilon=0.05,\,$ and $\kappa_1=10^{-3}.$ The corresponding optimization case (and solution method) defined in Section IV used to generate each curve is indicated in the legend.
+Achievable gain by using the optimal cross-layer coding strategy versus a pure channel coding ($R_E = 1$) strategy as a function of N. All curves were generated using $m = \hat{m} = 100$, $\epsilon = 0.05$, and $\kappa_1 = 10^{-3}$.
+The corresponding optimization case (and solution method) defined in Section IV used to generate each curve is indicated in the legend.

-to pure physical-layer coding.
+Figure 3 plots the gain achieved by using the optimal cross-layer coding strategy instead of a pure physical-layer coding strategy.
+For N = 1 and F = 1, we see that optimal cross-layer coding provides a benefit of over 20 dB as compared to pure physical-layer coding.
 However, Figure 3 also shows that the achievable gain decreases dramatically as diversity is introduced either by increasing the selection diversity order N or the block fading diversity per packet F. This is an important result because it suggests that near-optimal performance does not require any packet-level erasure coding when sufficient diversity is present.
 We will comment more on the practical implications of this observation at the end of this section.

-For F=1, Figure 4 explores the evolution of the optimal transmission strategy as a function of instantaneous rate km/T of the overall cross-layer code for a range of selection diversity
+For F = 1, Figure 4 explores the evolution of the optimal transmission strategy as a function of instantaneous rate km/T of the overall cross-layer code for a range of selection diversity orders from N = 1 to N = 64.
+Figure 4 shows that the optimal erasure code rate R_E^ is an increasing function of selection diversity order N. This implies that the redundancy created by the erasure code becomes less useful as we gain diversity in terms of the independent observations possible through independent channels.